JClements123/MiracleDex/README.md

 have some unexpected behaviors where the background kind of shifts up and down as you scroll, and sometimes the 19th card out of the 20 on the phone seems to be in the hover state as you can see in the CSS, but these are very minor issues that could potentially be completely rooted out in the future even though they pose no significant inconvenience to the user.
+One of my media queries that targets the font size of the card title might not be functioning as intended.

 With more time, I would love to continue to develop this site, adding new features like filtering based on the type of miracle you are interested in, adding images for each miracle, and continuing to style the website so